 Are you looking to live and work in a tropical, progressive, metropolitan and exciting county?
 Then look no farther than Singapore.
-This country has emerged as one of the top three countries for expats to live in.
-It is also one of three surviving city-states in the world, which makes living there a truly unique experience.
-English and Mandarin are both official languages, so English teachers have an easy time exploring this safe and clean country.
+This country has emerged as one of the top countries for TEFL teachers and it is easy to see why.

 Teaching, Language & TEFL Jobs in in Singapore